emre/awesome-hive/README.md

 ### Specific
 - [STEMsocial](https://stem.openhive.network) - Curation project dedicated to improving the quality of STEM (science, technology, engineering & mathematics) content on Hive.
+- [dPoll](https://dpoll.io) - A poll/vote protocol on the top HIVE blockchain.
+You can create polls, ask for feedback, vote for other polls.
+All actions are registered in the blockchain as first class objects.

 ### Customizable
 - [DBlog](https://dblog.org) - Simple but powerfull website templates for your own blog.